-The country report needs to provide: (1) a comprehensive analysis of the state of transformation and its management (2) a detailed but concise substantiation of this analysis.
+The country report needs to provide: (1) a comprehensive analysis of the state of transformation and its management in your country, and (2) a detailed but concise substantiation of this analysis.
 Authors are asked to provide as much country-specific detail as possible within a framework designed for standardization.
 Doing so allows for an in-depth analysis of governance within a specific country as well as international and longitudinal comparability.

 Please sketch a holistic view of the state of affairs in the profile texts Executive Summary, History and Characteristics of Transformation, and Strategic Outlook.
-Substantiate, explain and justify why particular ratings are given to a country in your responses to the criteria and questions.
+Substantiate, explain and justify why particular ratings are given to a country in your responses to the individual criteria and questions.

-- 1. Your report should reflect the situation in your country at the beginning of 2007.
-Your evidence should refer to the period January 31, 2005 - January 31, 2007. - 2.
+- 1. Your report should reflect the situation in your country at the beginning of 2009.
+Your evidence should refer to the period January 31, 2007 - January 31, 2009. - 2.
 Please consult the model report on Peru.
-You can also draw upon the BTI 2006 country reports at www.bertelsmann-transformation-index.de.
-Please make sure that your BTI 2008 report is carefully updated and reflects current developments. - 3.
-The total length of your country report should be approximately 7000 words (20 pages, singlespaced, Times New Roman 12 pt). - 4.
+You can also draw upon the BTI 2008 country reports at www.bertelsmann-transformation-index.de.
+Please make sure that your BTI 2010 report is carefully updated and reflects current developments. - 3.
+The total length of your country report should be approximately 6500 words (20 pages, singlespaced, Times New Roman 12 pt). - 4.
 Do not insert footnotes or bibliographical references. - 5.
-Please use the template "CountryReport.doc".
+Please use the template "CountryReport2010.doc".